lucylow/Microaggression_bingo/README.md

   * Reduce tracking from web analytics, tracking, finger-printing, or shoulder surfers
   * **Harden browser settings** against data disclosure or code execution vulnerabilities

 ---

-## Bingo Examples &#x1F49C;

-* I am white.
-* I am a man.
-* My name is one of the following: [**James, John, Robert, Michael, William, David, Richard, Joseph, Thomas,** or **Chris**]
-* I have never felt unsafe because of my gender, been catcalled, or raped.
-* I have never been asked "So where are you REALLY from?", or "Why don't you have an accent?".
-* I have never been a victim of violence because of my race.
-* **I was not bullied as a child for any of my identities. :(**
-* I have never been called fag/dyke/fairy or any other derogatory slur for homosexuals.
-* I do not have any learning or physical disabilities.
-* You have never heard this statement: "You have been randomly selected for secondary passport control".

----